amit080kr/BigData_SentimentAnalysis_ApacheSpark/ReadMe.txt

 This project performs sentiment analysis on a large dataset of tweets using Apache Spark.

-We used semi-supervised self learning and machine learning algorithms for initial sentiments classification.
+Used semi-supervised self-learning techniques for initial sentiment classification.

-For details of the project, please read report.
+For details of the project, please read the report.

-Manual labelled data is present in data/Manual_labelled_data
+Manually labeled data is present in data/Manual_labelled_data

 Data for respective scripts.